pacman100/LLM-Workshop/2_Module/README.md

 > "You shall know a word by the company it keeps" - Linguist John Rupert Firth

-Natural Language Processing (NLP) domain is currently the centre stage of monumental breakthroughs even though the research has been going on for half a decade now.
+Natural Language Processing (NLP) domain is currently the centre stage of monumental breakthroughs even though the research has been going on for half a century now.
 Now is the best time to get started in the world of Machine Learning (ML)/Deep Learning (DL)/Artifical Intgelligence (AI) as it is akin to **Software 2.0** wherein more and more businesses, instituations and humanity as whole will increasingly use and interact with AI.

 **How to represent  and sentences of a language in a way Computer can make sense of it?**